 You can easily spend quality time with your kids starting right now.
 Your children are growing up and it’s not too late to focus on spending quality family time with them.

 This post contains affiliate links without any cost to you.
-Thank you for your support.
-If you have any questions, please read my disclosure policy HERE.
+Disclosure policy HERE.

 When did your kid grow up?
 When did mine!?

 I often look at my daughter and think of her little toddler self and how she would reach upward for hugs all the time.
 I also remember one of my sons, who couldn’t go to sleep unless I was holding his hand.
 He felt so secure and peaceful in knowing I was there for him.

 As my children grow older, I find myself more and more wondering and asking, “When did you grow up?
 Where was I?”

 And I know the answer to the “where” (cooking, cleaning, changing diapers, working, and basically doing everything to create a secure and nurturing environment for my child).

 It’s the “when” that always bothers me.
 When did they grow up and how can you and I spend quality time with our kids in the business of life?

 Through all of the chaos that I call our loving home, there are certain activities my family and I take time to do together.